-Are you Glorifying God by staying pure in your committed relationships?
+A Bible Study on Glorifying God in your purity by staying pure in committed relationships.
+We are to be in the world but not of the world.
+So with that said, are you Glorifying God by staying pure with your thoughts and actions?
 If we tend to Honor God this is what we’re called to do as born again followers of Jesus Christ.

 Title: Engage in Battle